inamjr/GitSearchApp/README.md

 ![GitHub stars](https://img.shields.io/github/stars/inamjr/GitSearchApp)
 ![GitHub forks](https://img.shields.io/github/forks/inamjr/GitSearchApp)

-An app Which uses the GitHub API to retrieve statistics of the top 25 most starred public Python projects.
+This App uses the GitHub API to retrieve statistics of the top 25 most starred public Python projects.
 The stored data includes the repository ID, name, URL, created date, last push date, description, and the number of stars.

+## Architecture

+The project is loosly coupled so the Backend and the Frontend can run independently.

+Persistence Layer(AWS RDS) writen in SQL with ACID Properties in mind with the helpof DBeaver(IDE).
+Backend Logic (not hosted) writen in Java using SpringBoot Framework with the help of Eclipse(IDE).
+Frontend (not hosted) writen in Typescript,html,css using Angular Framework with the help of VsCode(IDE).

 ## Installation/SetUp

-The project is loosly coupled so the Backend and the Frontend can run independently.

 Backend
-The sql database was bult with Dbeaver(ide) on an Amazone RDS

 The application is a maven project implementing the Spring boot framework.
 1) Install Eclipse or any other IDE that Can Run a java file.
 2) Clone a copy of the project and open it in your IDE.
 3) click Run to start the application.
+4) The documentation of the RestApi ends were handeled by Swagger.

 Frontend

 Its an angular project .
 1) Install Visual Studio Code or any other IDE .
 2) Clone a copy of the project and open it in your IDE.